kitttn/temptest/Building-the-Code.md

-####Building NuttX firmware images

-This page describes how to build firmware images for the AP bridges, GP bridges, and SVC.
-There are some significant differences between the AP/GP bridge firmware and the SVC firmware, but the build process is  the same for each.
+While there are some differences between the AP/GP bridge firmware and the SVC firmware, the basic build process is the same for all.
+The output of the build is a binary firmware image that can be loaded and run on the microcontroller, along with an ELF format file that contains symbolic debugging information.

-Build instructions assume you have cloned the nuttx and other related repositories into your $HOME directory, i.e.
+These build instructions assume you have cloned the nuttx and other related repositories into your $HOME directory, i.e.
 ```
 $HOME